adityatripathi5/Snaatak/Sprint1/GitOps/Documentation/GitOps.md

 *   **Consistency & Standardization:** Git ensures that the configuration repository is the single source of truth, leading to consistent environments (dev, staging, prod).
 *   **Easier Auditing & Compliance:** The Git history provides a clear, immutable record of all changes, simplifying audits and compliance checks.
 *   **Disaster Recovery:** Re-creating infrastructure and applications becomes straightforward by pointing a new environment to the Git repository defining its desired state.

-## Core Principles of GitOps

-While implementations vary, GitOps generally adheres to these fundamental principles:

-1.  **Declarative Configuration:** The entire system state must be described declaratively.
-2.  **State Stored in Git:** The canonical desired system state is versioned in one or more Git repositories, acting as the source of truth.
-3.  **Changes Applied via Automation:** Approved changes merged into the tracked Git branch trigger automated processes that eventually lead to the desired state being applied.
-4.  **State Reconciliation:** Software agents ensure correctness and alert on divergence between the desired state in Git and the actual state of the system.

 ## Types of GitOps Workflows